You can't see me: Super-Eddington growth hindering X-ray detection in high-z broad-line active galactic nuclei: Abstract

 \section{Abstract}

-{ We revisit black hole mass estimates for high-redshift broad-line AGNs discovered with JWST by jointly analysing their broad emission lines and their systematic non-detections in deep \textit{Chandra} imaging.
-Building upon the self-shadowed, super-Eddington accretion flow framework and the coronal over-cooling prescription of Madau \& Haardt (2024), we couple funnel-dependent Comptonization physics with slim-disc spectra from Kubota \& Done (2019) and explore the resulting parameter space through a full MCMC inference.
-Using the sample analysed by Lupi et al.\ (2024b) and Maiolino et al.\ (2025), we show that X-ray weakness -- manifested as extreme bolometric corrections, suppressed 2--10 keV luminosities, and non-detections in the 0.5--5 keV \textit{Chandra} band -- naturally arises when the corona is confined and radiatively over-cooled inside a narrow super-Eddington funnel.
+{ We revisit black hole mass estimates for high-redshift broad-line active galactic nuclei (AGNs) discovered with JWST by jointly analysing their broad emission lines and their systematic non-detections in deep \textit{Chandra} imaging.
+Building upon a self-shadowed, super-Eddington accretion framework in which the corona undergoes efficient radiative over-cooling, we couple funnel-dependent Comptonisation physics with slim-disc spectral models and explore the resulting parameter space through a full Markov Chain Monte Carlo inference.
+Using a recently compiled sample of JWST high-redshift broad-line AGNs, we show that the observed X-ray weakness -- manifested as extreme bolometric corrections, suppressed 2--10 keV luminosities, and non-detections in the 0.5--5 keV \textit{Chandra} band -- naturally arises when the corona is confined and radiatively over-cooled inside a narrow super-Eddington funnel.
 The combined broad line+X-ray analysis yields strongly bimodal posteriors: either very massive, very low-Eddington black holes (physically disfavoured), or a population of low-mass ($\sim 10^{6}$--$10^{7}\,M_{\odot}$) black holes accreting at $f_{\rm Edd} \gg 1$.
 The latter solution is strongly preferred for nearly all objects and returns masses consistent with, or lower than, local $M_{\rm BH}$--$M_{\star}$ relations, mitigating the extreme mass ratios implied by single-epoch virial estimators.
 The predicted intrinsic spectra are redder and exhibit reduced hard-X-ray output but higher bolometric luminosities, implying bolometric corrections larger than those typical of the local AGN population, yet consistent with low-redshift highly accreting counterparts.
-These results support a picture in which many JWST broad-line AGNs are powered by rapidly growing, super-Eddington black holes whose suppressed coronal emission and self-shadowed BLR geometry combine to mimic overmassive black holes at $z \gtrsim 6$. }
+These results support a picture in which many JWST broad-line AGNs are powered by rapidly growing, super-Eddington black holes whose suppressed coronal emission and self-shadowed broad-line region geometry combine to mimic overmassive black holes at $z \gtrsim 6$. }

 \keywords{Galaxies: high-redshift -- Galaxies: active -- quasars: supermassive black holes -- Galaxies: evolution -- Accretion, accretion discs }